 CREDENTIALS TO BE VERIFIED BY PLACEMENT OFFICER

-1. A bachelor’s degree in business, public administration, law, or a related field (with a minimum of 24 business credit hours)
+Bachelor’s degree in business, public administration, law, or a related field (with a minimum of 24 business credit hours) may be substituted for three (3) years of work experience